Perenz/TapoiMaps/Description.md

 ![Euclidean distance](./images/wikistruct.png)

+All of this can be used as a kind of conceptual similarity.

 This can result as a big improvement for the similarity coefficient  because the new algorithms would catch matches that the older wouldn't get.
 On the other hand this elaboration "removes" specific information from a user since the detailed given data describing a discussed and detailed category is analyzed and new wider general insights are extracted.
 These general information, which has been generated changing the specific nature of a profile, should bring an improvement in the similarity coefficient.

-All of these can be used as a kind of conceptual similarity.

 So this pre-elaboration helps the matching algorithm but its use is recommended depending on the detail level we want for our profiles.